huiminlatte/A-to-Z-Resources-for-Students/README.md

 > ## [Check Out the List of Contributors :heart::heart:](CONTRIBUTORS.md) - **Add your details here**

 ### Finding resources to learn a new coding language?
 Want to meet new people in your community?
-Or are you searching for hackathons, global conferences, competitions to attend?
+Are you searching for hackathons, global conferences or competitions to attend?
-### Check this out for a compilation of resources to improve your coding skills significantly!
+### Check this out for a compilation of resources that can improve your coding skills significantly!
+###

 When I was in college, I missed a opportunities like hackathons, conferences, internships and many global events due to lack of awareness.
 I don't want the emerging developers to suffer from the same problems.
 Hence, a bunch of other developers from all around and I have collected a list of resources for students, or working professionals.
 If you are in college or a college graduate or just starting out as a developer, you should definitely CHECK IT OUT!